scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 obligated to protect the identity of the reporter, and to treat the content of complaints with confidentiality (unless discussed with the reporter).

-There are two tracks of response; the first is for severe and obvious breaches, where the communication involves personal threat or violent, sexist or racist language.
-We will immediately disconnect the originator from Scipy communication channels in this case; please see the manual for details.
+In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from Scipy communication channels; please see the manual for details.

-In cases that are less extreme, the process for acting on any received code of conduct violation report will be:
+In cases not involving clear intentional breaches of this code of conduct, the process for acting on any received code of conduct violation report will be:

 1. acknowledge report is received
 2. reasonable discussion/feedback
-3. mediation (if feedback didn't help)
+3. mediation (if feedback didn't help, and only if both reporter and reportee agree to this)
-4. enforcement via transparent decision by the Code of Conduct Committee (if mediation failed)
+4. enforcement via transparent decision by the Code of Conduct Committee

 The committee will respond to any report as soon as possible, and at most within 72 hours.